clabordec/Maven-Fuzzy-Factory/README.md

 <br>

-## Overview
+## Project Overview
-Welcome to **Maven Fuzzy Factory**, a data-driven business intelligence project that leverages the power of **MySQL** to uncover actionable insights and optimize decision-making processes.
+This repository is a data-driven business intelligence project that leverages the power of **MySQL** to uncover actionable insights and optimize decision-making processes.
 This repository demonstrates advanced database querying, data modeling, and analysis techniques tailored for business intelligence workflows.

-## Purpose
+## Objectives
-The objective of Maven Fuzzy Factory is to provide an analytical framework for understanding key business metrics such as sales performance, inventory management, customer behavior, and operational efficiency.
-By using **MySQL**, this project ensures scalability, reliability, and flexibility in handling large datasets and producing meaningful insights.
+1. **Traffic Source Analysis:** Traffic source analysis is about understanding where your customers are coming from and which channels are driving the highest quality traffic
+2. **Landing Page Performance & Testing:** Landing page analysis and testing is about understanding the performance of the key landing pages and then testing to improve the results
+3. **Channel Portfolio Optimization:** Analyzing a portfolio of marketing channels is about bidding efficienty and using data to maximize the effectiveness of the marketing budget
+4. **Product Level Website Analysis:** Product-focused website analysis is about learning how customers interact with each of your products, and how well each product converts customers

 ---